What is company culture?

 There is nothing better than working in a company with a great company culture.
 Having a positive work culture reflects positively on employee retention and financial goals of your company.

-Here we cover 9 powerful signs you have your company culture in the positive.
+Here we cover 9 powerful signs you have your workplace culture in the positive.

-A positive company culture elevates employee enthusiasm, encourages better productivity and in the end, leads to better company performance.
+A positive organizational culture elevates employee enthusiasm, encourages better productivity and in the end, leads to better company performance.
 This is why creating a positive company culture matters.